 3. To use a polyphenism as an inroad to discover the genes that build morphological novelties.

-The genetic basis for developmental dimorphism has recently become accessible using P. pacificus as a model.
+The genetic basis for developmental dimorphism has recently become accessible, especially through the use of P. pacificus as a model (Projecto-Garcia et al., 2017).
 As a proof of principle, a switch gene was found to execute a developmental switch for the mouth dimorphism (Ragsdale et al., 2013).
 This switch regulator is a novel gene, the result of specialization following serial gene duplications in Pristionchus (Ragsdale & Ivers, 2016).
-Building on this understanding, we are now (i) unraveling the genetic pathway making up this polyphenism switch and (ii) determining the evolutionary origins of its mechanism, as part of a grant by the National Science Foundation.
+Building on this understanding, we are now (i) unraveling the genetic pathway making up this polyphenism switch and (ii) determining the evolutionary origins of its mechanism.
 We are doing this by forward genetics, which allows the unbiased identification of the causal genes.
 Consequently, we have isolated the factors forming a switch together with the sulfatase EUD-1, which evidence suggests to be a doage-dependent entry point into a novel neuroendrocrine signaling module.
 One of the factors we uncovered is a nuclear hormone receptor (NHR-40), which was found to carry out the polyphenism decision downstream of EUD-1 (Kieninger et al., 2016), likely as a threshold response to the amount of sulfatase-unmodified signal.
 As we reconstruct the genetic architecture of the switch, we are taking a comparative functional approach to learn how such a switch has been built or changed to produce divergent developmental responses to the environment.

 Neuronal expression of eud-1 indicates the initiation sites of a polyphenism switch

 Given the ability to study the genes that transduce plasticity and specify novel structures, mechanistic advances can be extended to the study of macroevolution.
 To link these advances to regulatory and, ultimately, morphological divergence, mechanisms are being tested in other nematodes.
-Allowing comparisons is a robust phylogenetic infrastructure that includes some 30 species of Pristionchus and close relatives that have been recently discovered, described, and morphologically characterized (see publications page for more).
+Allowing comparisons is a robust phylogenetic infrastructure that now includes over 35 species of Pristionchus and close relatives that have been recently discovered, described, and morphologically characterized (Ragsdale et al., 2015).
 Nearly all of these species have been brought into laboratory culture, making experiments in genetics and development feasible.
 Comparative analyses of dimorphism and teeth development will therefore be expanded with the ultimate aim of uncovering and tying together the mechanistic bases of micro- and macroevolution.

 Correlation of polyphenism with mouthpart complexity and diversity in macroevolution